gkjohnson/threejs-sandbox/pcss/README.md

 - Afford control over PCF and blocker sample counts
 - Optimize the blocker search by using a depth mip map pyramid
 - Remove dependency on shadow texture resolution (changing the shadow resolution changes the scale of the blur effects)
 - The shadow currently only uses an orthogonally-rendered directional light shadow, which can only cover a portion of the area lights coverage.
 This also means that the shadows do not shange if the light shifts left or right.
-Possibly a spot light shadow is more appropriate?
+Possibly a spot light shadow is more appropriate
+- Use a max value depth pyramid to improve traversal time of the shadow map?